 It covers 48km2 to protect the largest remnant of ancient Scots pinewood in the western Highlands.

 Below is the map of the reserve with the walking Trails.

-As you reach the shores of Loch Maree Scotland, you will see a sign for the Glas Leitir Trails parking.
+As you reach the shores of Loch Maree Scotland, you will see a sign for the Glas Leitir Trails carpark.

-A trail trough the pinewood forest starts here.
+A trail through the pinewood forest starts here.
 Or you can just relax on the shore of Loch Maree and admire the view.

-Luckily further along the road, there are no more trees and you can see the panorama unobstructed with Slioch.
+Luckily further along the road, there are no more trees, and you can see the panorama unobstructed with Slioch in the background.

-But I still found a little spot from the parking where I could admire the mountain of Slioch.
+But I still found a little spot from the carpark where I could admire the mountain of Slioch.

-After leaving the shore of the Lochs, the roads gets you back along the water and you can see some of the islands.
+After leaving the shore of the lochs, the road gets you back along the water and you can see some of the islands.